firstpromoter/fpr-instructions/integrations/typeform.md

 # Tracking with FirstPromoter when using Typeform

-To integrate FirstPromoter with Typeform, you need to set up a redirect to your website's thank-you/confirmation page to capture the lead/referral email from the Typeform submission.
+To integrate FirstPromoter with Typeform, you need to set up a redirect to your **website's thank-you/confirmation page** to capture the lead/referral email from the Typeform submission.

-For tracking to work, you first need to add the main tracking script to your landing page.
-Once you have added the script to the landing page, you need to set up a redirect URL to pass the email from Typeform to the confirmation/thank-you page.
+For tracking to work, you first need to add the tracking script to your landing page and thank you page.
+Once you have added the script to the landing page, you need to set up a redirect URL to pass the email from Typeform to the confirmation/thank-you page on your website.

 ## Steps to pass email data from Typeform to the Confirmation/Thank-you page
+These steps are important in order to capture the referrals from your website when they complete the form.

 ### 1. Get Email Field Name